 I always buy organic when it comes to the The Dirty Dozen.
 The Dirty Dozen are 12+(there are a few ‘bonus’ items added) fruits and vegetables that still have high pesticide levels even after having been washed: apples (pesticides pool around the stem & drip down inside through the core), celery, strawberries (because they are low to the ground, farmers typically give them a lot more pesticide to ward off bugs), peaches, spinach, imported nectarines, grapes, hot & bell peppers (they have the largest amount), cucumbers (can have as many as 35 pesticides), cherry tomatoes, summer squash, spinach (it can drink in pesticides through its stalks), potatoes, snap peas and kale/collard greens.
 Lettuce, sweet bell peppers, and blueberries didn’t make the list this year but were on previous lists so I still try to buy those organic.
 Some argue that pesticides are used on organic crops as well.
 Yes, naturally occurring pesticides may be used but they are less harmful than most synthetic pesticides.

 Equally important is choosing household cleaners and personal care products that are truly organic.
-Our skin absorbs 60% of what we put on it.
-The scalp, groin and underarms absorb 100% so keep your products clean.
+Our skin absorbs up to 60% of what we put on it.
+The scalp, groin, and underarms absorb up to 100% so keep your products clean.
 Check ingredients.
 Many companies claim to be natural but they are not.
-One name you can trust to be 100% free of toxic chemicals is Ava Anderson Non toxic, the entire line is pure.
+One name you can trust to be 100% free of toxic chemicals is Pure Haven, the entire line is pure.

 Visit your local farmer’s market.
 Many may not be certified organic farms but they grow their produce organically without toxic pesticides.
 Plus there is the added benefit of supporting local growers.
 And of course, an economical and convenient option is to grow your own.
 We just put in a lemon tree, we have some herbs and a strawberry plant but it’s not exactly flourishing so I’ll have to learn more about it.
 Do you have any tips on growing your own fruits and vegetables?